 DashThis has all the tools you need to build a client report in just a few minutes; add comments and insight, pinpoint the specific KPIs you and your client talked about, and enable automated email dispatches so that all of your clients know that no matter what’s going on, you’re always working hard for them.

 Here at DashThis, simplicity is our motto.
-We know you’re in a hurry, and this why your reports are so quick to set up with DashThis.
-If you need help with anything, your very own personal account manager is always eager to come to your rescue and help you with your client reporting, with a fantastic GIF game as a bonus.
-Bottom line: DashThis is awesome, and we’re not the only ones saying it.
+We know you’re in a hurry, and this is why your reports are so quick to set up with DashThis.
+If you need help with anything, our account managers are always eager to come to your rescue and help you get the best of your reporting platform, with a fantastic GIF game as a bonus.

 Don’t miss out!